Super Bowl LI: Television

 As with Super Bowl 50, the stadium was equipped for Intel freeD instant replay technology, using an array of 36 5K resolution cameras positioned around the stadium to enable 360-degree views of plays.
 Fox introduced a new feature utilizing the system known as Be the Player, which composited the various camera angles into a single view of a play from the point-of-view of a player on the field.
 Fox constructed a temporary, two-floor studio in Discovery Green, which originated pre-game coverage, and broadcasts of Fox Sports 1 studio programs during the week leading up to the game, such as Fox Sports Live with Jay and Dan, The Herd with Colin Cowherd, Skip and Shannon: Undisputed, NASCAR Race Hub, and UFC Tonight.

+The game was carried in Spanish by sister cable network Fox Deportes.

 Ratings

-An average of 111.3 million viewers watched Super Bowl LI, marking Super Bowl's second consecutive year of average viewership drop since its all-time average high in 2015.
-However, viewership steadily increased since the end of halftime when it eventually tallied the first, and so far only, overtime game in Super Bowl history.
+An average of 111.3 million viewers watched Super Bowl LI, marking Super Bowl's second consecutive year of average viewership drop since its previous average high in 2015.
+However, viewership steadily increased since the end of halftime when it eventually became the first overtime game in Super Bowl history.
 Fox and NFL stated that 1.72 million viewers utilized its online streams, and by the conclusion of overtime, the broadcast gained 172 million viewers (more than half of the U.S. population of 340 million people that same year).
-This still stands as the largest overall audience ever tallied by any broadcast in U.S. television history.